 How long does it take to complete the EPI program?

-The program is designed to be completed in six to eight months.
+The program is designed to be completed in less than one year.
 Coursework is sequential, competency-based, and founded on the Florida Educator's Accomplished Practices (FEAPs) and the Professional Educator Competencies (PECs).

 What is the cost of the program?

 The approximate cost of $2,192.19 is to be paid in increments over the duration of the program with course fees due at time of registration.
 Fees can fluctuate based on changes in HCC per credit hour charges.
 Additional fees are charged for Florida DOE applications/exams and a Hillsborough County School District background check.

 How much do the Florida DOE exams cost?

 According to the 2012 Florida Teacher Certification Examination (FTCE) Program Information Guide exam fees are as follows - General Knowledge Exam - $130; Professional Education Exam - $150; Subject Area Exam - $200.
 Retakes will cost $150 for the General Knowledge Exam; $170 for the Professional Education Exam and $220 for the Subject Area Exam.

 Financial aid is available for students who qualify.
 Beginning July 1, 2012 EPI students applying for Financial Aid must provide a standard High School transcript or GED scores as part of the Financial Aid application process.
 Contact the Financial Aid Department through an email to the group box at FinAid-BR@hccfl.edu.

 Are EPI course fees refundable?